pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

     - Overall health of the system(s).
 - Patching Strategy:
   - Fault Domain = everything that can be seen as a single point of failure.
+    - A fault domain is a logical group of underlying hardware that share a common power source and network switch, similar to a rack within an on-premises datacenter.
+As you create VMs within an availability set, the Azure platform automatically distributes your VMs across these fault domains.
+This approach limits the impact of potential physical hardware failures, network outages, or power interruptions.
   - Availability set allows to run outside a single fault domain.
   - Should have at least 2 instances of each role.
   - Update Domain = For PaaS apps, Microsoft will try to update the apps for only a single Update Domain at a time.
+    - An update domain is a logical group of underlying hardware that can undergo maintenance or be rebooted at the same time.
+As you create VMs within an availability set, the Azure platform automatically distributes your VMs across these update domains.
+This approach ensures that at least one instance of your application always remains running as the Azure platform undergoes periodic maintenance.
+The order of update domains being rebooted may not proceed sequentially during planned maintenance, but only one update domain is rebooted at a time.
   - Maintenance is planned.
   - Keep you applications across multiple update domains to avoid downtime.
   - Maximum of 20 update domains per role service.